Readme-Workflows/recent-activity/README.md

 ## Setup

-A guide on how to set up this Action for the first time can be found on the [Setup Wiki page][setup]
+A guide on how to set up this Action for the first time can be found on the [Setup Wiki page][setup].

 ## Settings